50k-Customs/ETS2-MapEdit/mod_map/readme.txt

 Vanilla Map Edit by 50k featuring:

-- new prefab with AI traffic inlcuded, hopefully replacing Sellplan company around the map
+- new company prefab with AI traffic included, replacing Sellplan company around the map

 ### CHANGELOG FOR LATEST VERSION